 The Algorithm isn’t Undefeated- You Can Win

-I’ll admit, I haven’t exactly painted the most beautiful picture for the future of social media as a marketing channel.
+I’ll admit, I haven’t exactly painted the most beautiful picture for the future of social media marketing.
 But the untapped potential of these platforms is still astronomical if you change how you’re using them.
 Here are 4 quick tips for a more effective social media approach for your business:

 - Get personal: Consider strategies for leveraging the LinkedIn profiles of your company’s leaders to capitalize on the priority social platforms give to personal profiles over business pages.